 Think everything will be split equally during your divorce?
 Well, it’s more complicated than that.
-Equitable distribution is a legal principle used in Florida divorce proceedings to fairly divide marital assets and debts between spouses.
+Equitable distribution is a legal principle used in Florida divorce proceedings to divide marital assets and debts between spouses.
 Unlike equal distribution, which splits everything 50/50, equitable distribution considers various factors to determine what is fair for each party.

 These factors may include the length of the marriage, the financial contributions of each spouse, and their respective needs and future earning capacities.
-The goal is to achieve a division that is just and reasonable, reflecting the unique circumstances of the couple.
+The goal is to achieve a division that is just and reasonable, reflecting the unique circumstances of the parties.

 At Untying the Knot, we understand that navigating the complexities of equitable distribution can be challenging.
 Our experienced Florida divorce attorneys are here to guide you through the process, ensuring that your rights are protected and that you receive a fair share of the marital property.